tpm2-software/tpm2-tools/man/tpm2_startauthsession.1.md

 # DESCRIPTION

 **tpm2_startauthsession**(1) Starts a session with the TPM.
 The default is to start a *trial* session unless the **-a** option is specified.
-It outputs the session handle in a yaml format to stdout as key value "session-handle" and the handle in hex (0x1234) format.
+Saves the policy session data to a file.
+This file can then be used in subsequent tools that can use a policy file for authorization or policy events. **NOTE**: That this will not work with resource managers (RMs) outside of tpm2-abrmd, as most RMs will flush session handles when a client disconnects from the IPC channel.
+This will work with direct TPM access, but note that internally this calls a *ContextSave* and a *ContextLoad* on the session handle, thus the session **cannot** be saved/loaded again.

 # OPTIONS